1783 Russian annexation of Crimea: Crimean independence (1774–1776)

 During the Russo-Turkish War of 1768–1774, Russia invaded Crimea.
 In July 1771, the Russian army marched into Kaffa, and the Ottoman governor of Kaffa Eyalet was forced to flee to Constantinople.
 Then leader of the Crimean Khanate, Selim Giray, surrendered to the invaders on 13 July.
 Selim hoped that Russia would grant Crimea independence and maintain Giray rule.
 By September, however, he had resigned.
 Under pressure from the Russians, the Crimean elite elected Sahib Giray as their new khan.
 In November 1771, a group of Crimean envoys led by Kalgay Şahin Giray visited Saint Petersburg to discuss the creation of an independent Crimean state under Russian protection.
 In November 1772, representatives of Russia and Khan Sahib concluded the Treaty of Karasu Bazaar, which proclaimed the establishment of an independent state, including the former Kaffa Eyalet, and Russo-Crimean friendship.
 This could not come into effect without Ottoman recognition, however, which eventually came in 1774 with their defeat and the resulting Treaty of Küçük Kaynarca, wherein Russia and the Ottoman Empire agreed to Crimean independence.

 Within two months of the signing of the treaty, however, the khanate government sent envoys to the Ottomans, requesting that they "destroy the conditions of independence".
 The envoys said that as Russian troops remained stationed in Crimea at Yeni-Kale and Kerch, the khanate could not be considered independent.
 Nevertheless, the Ottomans ignored this request, not wishing to violate the agreement with Russia, which had granted it the right to garrison troops in these areas.
-In the disorder that followed the Turkish defeat, Tatar leader Devlet Giray refused to accept the treaty at the time of its signing.
+In the disorder that followed the Turkish defeat, Tatar leader Devlet IV Giray|Devlet Giray refused to accept the treaty at the time of its signing.
 Having been fighting Russians in the Kuban during the war, he crossed the Kerch Strait to Crimea and seized Kaffa.
 Devlet subsequently seized the Crimean throne, usurping Khan Sahib.
 Despite his actions against the Russians, Russian empress Catherine the Great recognised Devlet as Khan.